City of Lake Macquarie: Suburbs, towns and villages

-The Australian Bureau of Statistics classifies various towns and suburbs in the LGA as being part of the Newcastle Statistical District.
+The Australian Bureau of Statistics classifies various towns and suburbs in the LGA as being part of the Greater Newcastle Statistical District.
 The City of Lake Macquarie has its own independent local government (Lake Macquarie City Council).
-The largest commercial centre in the region is Charlestown.
+The largest commercial centre in the area is Charlestown.

 Demographics

 The area is a set of contiguous towns that surround a coastal saltwater lake.
 These towns merge with the suburbs of Newcastle to the north.
 Some suburbs, such as Adamstown Heights are partly in the City of Newcastle and partly within the City of Lake Macquarie.
 There are 92 identified settlements ranging from small rural style communities through to larger and higher density areas such as Toronto, Warners Bay, Belmont, Charlestown and Morisset.